alphagov/govuk-developer-docs/source/manual/email-troubleshooting.html.md

 `govuk-notify/2nd-line-support`.
 Two-factor authentication links for logging in are sent to the 2nd line email address.

-From the dashboard, you can search by email address.
+Click "GOV.UK Email" to visit the dashboard, then click on "emails sent", which will take you to a form where you can search by email address.

 ### Check the courtesy copy inbox